qmk/qmk_firmware/keyboards/boardrun/classic/readme.md

 Make example for this keyboard (after setting up your build environment):

+    make boardrun/classic:default

+Flashing example for this keyboard:

     make boardrun/classic:default:flash

+The board may be reset into bootloader mode via either the reset button (on the bottom of the PCB) or a configured RESET shortcut (which may vary depending on when the PCB was flashed).

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).